teuton-software/asker/README.md

 # ASKER

-> Some time ago named as "Darts of teacher".

-This program use some _"kind of AI"_, to generate a lot of questions from an _input file with conceptual entities_.
+This application use some _"kind of AI"_, to generate a lot of questions from an _input file_ with your own _definitions_.

+> Some time ago, this project was named as "Darts of teacher".
+But now, it's only ASKER.

 ---

 # Description

-This is a _Free Software multiplatform program_, that helps trainers to create a huge amount of questions, from a _conceptual entities input file_ (HAML or XML file).
+_Free Software multiplatform program_, that helps trainers to create a huge amount of questions, from a definitions (_conceptual entities_) input file.

 Steps:

-1. Create an input file (Usign HAML or XML format) with your _conceptual entities_ and relations.
+1. Create an input file with your definitons (_conceptual entities_).
-1. Run _asker_ and get the results.
-Now we have an output file with the questions.
+1. Run _asker_ and get the results at `output` directory.

 Features:

-* Read HAML/XML input files (It may be other input formats).
-* Export format GIFT questions (It may be other output format).
+* Free Software [LICENSE](LICENSE).
 * Multiplatform.
-* Free Software [LICENSE](LICENSE).
+* Read HAML/XML input files.
+* Export questions into GIFT format.
+Useful to load into Moodle.

 ---

 # Usage

-To execute ASKER, we use `asker` command, with a path to a input file (HAML/XML) as argument.
-For example, to run "jedi" example:
+To execute ASKER, we use `asker` command, with a path to a input file as argument.
+For example, to run "jedi" input file example, we do:

 ```
 asker en/starwars/jedi.haml